 The weighted average number of shares outstanding means the equivalent number of whole shares that remain outstanding during a particular period.
-It is computed by multiplying the number of common shares by the fraction of the period they are outstanding.
+It is computed by multiplying the number of common shares by the fraction of the period they have been outstanding.

-The computation of weighted average shares incorporates all the changes in a company’s outstanding shares due to any reason such as sale and purchase of shares, issuance of stock dividend, occurrence of stock split and conversion of other securities to common stock during the period.
-This number constitutes the basis for computing important financial matrices like earnings per share (EPS) and thus has a significant importance for public companies.
-Private companies don’t need to determine this number because they are not required to report EPS.
+The computation of weighted average shares incorporates all the changes in a company’s outstanding shares due to any reason such as sale and repurchase of shares, issuance of stock dividend, occurrence of stock split and conversion of other securities to common stock during the period.
+This number is significantly important for public companies as it constitutes the basis for computing important financial metrics like earnings per share (EPS).
+Since private companies are not legally required to report EPS on their income statement, they don’t need to calculate the weighted average number of shares outstanding.

 Impact of sale and purchase of shares on weighted average number of shares outstanding

 A company may issue new shares to investors or buy its own shares from them during a period.
-Every time a company issues or purchases shares, the total number of its outstanding shares changes.
-Because of this, a public company must determine its weighted average number of shares outstanding at the end of reporting period to compute and report EPS in its financial statements.
-Let’s take an example to illustrate how sale and purchase of common shares impact the weighted average shares outstanding.
+Every time a company issues or repurchases shares, the total number of its outstanding shares changes.
+Therefore, all public companies determine the weighted average number of shares outstanding at the end of their reporting period to calculate and report EPS in their financial statements.
+Let’s take an example to illustrate how the sale and purchase of common shares impact the company’s weighted average number of shares outstanding.

 The changes in XYZ Inc’s common stock shares during the year 2022 are given below: